-Begin your trekking adventure in Morocco and visit the popular Mount Toubkal in the High Atlas or other areas in the Middle and Anti-Atlas.
+Begin your trekking adventure in Morocco and visit the popular Mount Toubkal in the High Atlas, or hike in other areas in the Middle and Anti-Atlas.
 Ride a camel through the Sahara, otherwise known as “The Great Desert.”

 Along the way, discover the culture of the Berber people in the Atlas, see what once was a volcanic mountain in the Anti-Atlas, and visit a UNESCO heritage site on the Atlantic Coast.

 If you are looking for treks by foot or by camel in Morocco, you are in the right place!

 Morocco Trekking Guide

 - Jebel Toubkal Trek - For Berber Villages

 - Jebel Sahro Trek - To Experience The Berber Culture